-- Black serves as an accent color, which can easily make certain attributes “pop”.
-Black is also a classic beauty and could stand on it’s own.
-Incorporating black into your dress, as Fleur did, or into your decor, as seen above, can add a subtle beauty.
+- Black serves as an accent color, which can easily make certain attributes “pop.”
+Black is also a classic beauty and could stand on its own.
+Incorporating black into your dress, as Fleur did, or into your decor, as seen below, can add a subtle beauty.

-- The combination of dark to light purples is not only in season, but also is very majestic.
+- The combination of dark to light purples is not only in season but also very majestic.
 The color purple throughout history was used to signify royalty as well.

 Two wintery blues with a silver sheen is another marvelous option, especially those who particularly love Harry Potter and the Goblet of Fire and the Yule Ball.
 This color scheme is all inclusive from the ceiling to the floor, wall to wall winter wonderland.

-An example of this palette in the muggle world is shown above.
+An example of this palette in the Muggle world is shown below.
 Candles suspended on fishing line, large centerpieces, and opulent lighting provides a flawless Yule Ball for the happy couples and their guests.
 Ideas for how to attain your color palette by lighting options can be found here.

 Why baby blue, ice blue, and silver?

-- Silver is a color, when paired with the two blues, acts as a glimmering accent to enhance the room.
+- Silver is a color that, when paired with the two blues, acts as a glimmering accent to enhance the room.
 This will also add a magical feel, which is ultimately what Potter-inspired weddings are all about.